-If you live in Wisconsin, you know springtime and fall are ideal seasons for ticks.
+If you live in Wisconsin, you know it’s tick season.

 Lyme disease is a bacterial infection spread by the saliva of black-legged or deer ticks.
 Ticks often secrete anesthesia as they bite, so the bite is painless.

 Not all ticks carry Lyme disease.
-But in Wisconsin, the threat is high, so all tick bites should be suspect.
+But in Wisconsin, the threat is high.
+All tick bites should be suspect.

 Remove ticks slowly and carefully.
 Grab the head of the tick with a pair of tweezers.
 Avoid squeezing the body of the tick, which could force harmful bacteria into your bloodstream.

-If you are unable to remove the tick properly, contact your health care provider for help.
+If you cannot remove the tick properly, contact your healthcare provider for help.

 Early diagnosis is the best chance for successful treatment of Lyme disease.